Trump was almost guaranteed victory in Mississippi. Voters flooded the polls anyway.

 Angelette Cleveland, 47, and her daughter Taylor Cleveland, 24, of Jackson, leaned against the wall while the line inched forward.
 “I know everybody is hyped up about this election, so I feel like it’s going to be a great turnout at all the voting polls,” Angelette said.
 “So I’m actually happy to see so many people.”

-As the dark of night set in, lines only grew at Word of Life Church in Flowood, filled with people getting off of work.
+As the dark of night set in, lines only grew at Word of Life Church in Flowood, filled with people getting off work.
 Ashley Newman, 29, of Flowood, snapped a picture and posted it to Twitter during her two-hour wait.
 Pizza To The Polls responded and sent nine pizzas to the church, but Newman didn’t take a slice.
 She told delivery driver Tim Segal to hand it to others in line — she worried some would leave if they got hungry.
-“It was a long line and I’m sure some people weren’t planning for it to be a long line,” she said.
+“It was a long line, and I’m sure some people weren’t planning for it to be a long line,” she said.

-Newman has friends in other states who voted early, an option Newman wishes she had.
-“There are sometimes when you can’t get off work,” she said.
+Newman has friends in other states who voted early, an option she wishes she had.
+“There are some times when you can’t get off work,” she said.
 “It’s a convenience factor.
 Maybe some people who can’t come out today are giving up their chance to vote.
 If we had early voting, that wouldn’t be the case.”

 Co-workers Kerin Harris, 34, and Stephanie Hollingsworth, 52, both of Flowood, first tried to vote Tuesday morning when the polls opened at 7 a.m.
-At that point, there was only one line and it reached the street.
+At that point, there was only one line, and it reached the street.
 Fearful they’d be late for work, they left without voting.
 They went back Tuesday afternoon at 3:30.
 They waited in line for an hour and a half and still had a wait ahead of them.
 “I should have stayed this morning, I guess,” Harris said.
 “I think it’s longer now.”

 Hollingsworth noted that voters were socially distanced Tuesday morning and “more spread out.”
 By Tuesday afternoon, that was no longer the case.
 Lifelong voters, both women said they had never experienced long wait times or lines like they saw Tuesday.

 Brown missed the 2016 election because he didn’t register to vote in time but said he will make sure his daughter is registered when she turns 18.
 Until then, he intends to lead by example, regardless of how long the process takes.
-“As a man, I believe we should stand up and every man in this world that’s over the age of 18 should be here voting because, at the end of the day, our kids are looking up to us.”
+“As a man, I believe we should stand up, and every man in this world that’s over the age of 18 should be here voting because, at the end of the day, our kids are looking up to us.”

 State Rep. Shanda Yates (D) heard about the “crazy long” lines and showed up to hand out pizza to voters.
 “I only had 10 minutes at my precinct, I voted earlier, so I just grabbed pizzas and thought people might be hungry, people have been standing in line through lunch,” she said.
 Yates is a proponent of early voting and, looking around at voters in line, said the wait times were “frustrating.”